 Caregivers that experience high levels of stress are at higher risk for problems in their relationships, deal with more issues in their physical or mental health (including a much higher risk of depression), and have an overall increased risk of death.[1]
 Many caregivers ignore their own needs to meet the demands of their role.
 This includes dropping self-care activities like eating well, getting enough sleep, and exercising.
 For many, there can also be a significant financial strain in having the responsibilities for medical, transportation, and equipment costs necessary to carry out care.

 Very little formal support exists for informal female caregivers, even though it takes a significant physical and emotional toll.
 Thankfully, here in Canada caregivers can now access up to 26 weeks of compassionate care benefits to be involved in end-of-life care.
-These benefits are available even of the person you are caring for is not related to you but is “like family”.
+These benefits are available even if the person you are caring for is not related to you but is “like family”.

 Other than financial support, what other resources are available to women who find themselves in the role of caregiver?
 Here are some things that might help you along your caregiving journey.